2025 Pauline Blvd Reconfiguration Project

 After public input is gathered for this project via the online survey, when will design options be shared with the public?

-When the design is 80% complete staff will be able to share it, which should be in mid-August.
+When the design is 80% complete staff will be able to share it with the public.